DetachedOnu/Kaggle-Titanic-Submission/README.md

 # Kaggle-Titanic-Submission
-This is my submission for Kaggle competition - Titanic: Machine Learning from Disaster
+This is my submission for Kaggle competition - Titanic: Machine Learning from Disaster [top 13%]